Comparison

 Try the simpler option first

-Turn an old iPhone or iPad into a kids wake-up clock in minutes.
+Turn a phone or tablet into a kids wake-up clock in minutes.

 See why it works well for travel and sleepovers